easyCZ/SLIP-A-2015/report/hayden.md

 overcome.

-The differential signal we are trying to obtain is in the order of 500μV, meaning we must obtain a gain of around 30dB to obtain a usable signal.
+The differential signal we are trying to obtain is in the order of 500μV, meaning gain of around 30dB must be used to obtain a usable signal.
 This, as is to be expected with high gain amplifiers, introduces a large amount of noise into the signal.

-We were also aware that the output of the circuit was to be sampled at 50Hz (discussed in more detail in the "mbed programming" section below).
-To avoid aliasing, we are forced to ensure that frequencies beyond 25Hz are sufficiently filtered out (to conform with the Nyquist–Shannon sampling theorem).
+As that the output of the circuit was to be sampled at 50Hz (discussed in more detail in the "mbed programming" section below), one must ensure that frequencies beyond 25Hz are sufficiently filtered out to avoid aliasing.

-While high-frequency components of an ECG trace can sometimes be of interest, the maximum frequency of the basic QRS sequence is 10Hz, allowing us to filter at slightly above 10Hz.
-This not only satisfies our sampling requirement but also significantly reduces the amount of noise seen in the signal.
+While high-frequency components of an ECG trace can sometimes be of interest, the maximum frequency of the basic QRS sequence is 10Hz.
+Roy and I decided to use a filter with a cut-off frequency slightly above 10Hz, as this is low enough to avoid aliasing and also significantly reduces the amount of noise seen in the signal.

 Roy was responsible for the initial circuit design (based on Jason Nguyen's circuit [^1]), which I then built and tested.
 Following initial testing, Roy and myself worked together to tackle the challenges described above.

+While efforts have been made to distinguish in the following sections where "work" was exclusively carried out by either myself or Roy, a large amount of time was spent working together to overcome the challenges described and therefore it is not possible to reasonably split "work".
+The words "I" and "we" are used as indicators of whether a section of "work" was carried out by myself or collaboratively.

 #### Circuit refinement